Jin-Linhao/Bus_Annoucer/README.md

 	Jin Linhao <Nanyang Technological University>

 ## Pygame installation
-    For installing pygame in Linux, open a terminal and run
+    To install pygame in Linux, open a terminal and run

     sudo apt-get install python-pygame

+    pygame is used for audio-playing

+## Tkinter installation
+    To install Tkinter in Linux, open a terminal and run

+    sudo apt-get install python-tk

+    tk is used for graphical user interface

 ## For running the script
     open a terminal and run